ChrisTutorials/PixelPerfectCameraGodot/Godot/addons/PixelPerfectCamera/README.md

 # PixelPerfectCamera (Godot 4, C#)

-This repository contains a pixel-perfect `Camera2D` implementation for Godot 4 in **C#**.

-The canonical addon folder is:

-- `Godot/addons/PixelPerfectCamera`
+`PixelPerfectCamera2D` is a `Camera2D` implementation that helps eliminate visible jitter in pixel-art games by ensuring the final camera positioning resolves to whole pixels.

 ## What it does

-`PixelPerfectCamera2D` helps eliminate visible jitter in pixel-art games by ensuring the final camera positioning resolves to whole pixels.

 - Snaps the camera result to whole pixels to avoid sub-pixel jitter
 - Works alongside Godot's built-in `Camera2D` smoothing features